-Students must complete the Financial Aid Process between December 1 and February 15 each year in order to be considered for federal and state need-based financial assistance and institutional assistance for the following academic year.
+Students must complete the Financial Aid Process beginning October 1 each year in order to be considered for federal and state need-based financial assistance and institutional assistance.

 Financial Aid Process